 If you are thinking about shopping in Florence you have countless options.
 There are shops for all tastes!
-Italian high fashion was born in Florence, and it’s still one of the main attractions for locals and tourists.
+Italian high fashion was born in Florence, and it’s still one of the main attractions both for locals and tourists.
 If you're looking for some ideas just read this article and take notes.

 For chic purchases visit via Tornabuoni and via della Vigna Nuova: you’ll find names like Gucci, Ferragamo (both the shop and the museum), Prada, Dior, Armani and Tiffany.
 Close to Piazza della Repubblica, you can find some of the best Italian and foreign designer brands in via Roma, too.
 But for more affordable prices, visit via Calzaiuoli and via Cerretani.